 Choral Scholarships and membership of the Choir of Newman College are awarded by audition.
 Candidates will be required to prepare one choral item and one solo item for their audition.
 It is highly recommended that they secure their own accompanist for the audition.
 In addition candidates will receive a series of sight-reading, aural and singing exercises.

 Value of Scholarships

-Choral scholars receive a scholarship of $1270 from the College in their first year.
-In the second year of the scholarship the remuneration will increase to $1510, and in the third and subsequent years of the scholarship the remuneration will increase to $1750 per annum.
-Choral scholars who are resident at Newman College will in addition receive a $1000 reduction from their fees in the second semester for each year that they are in the Choir.
+Non-residential choral scholars receive a scholarship of $1,325 from the College in their first year.
+In the second year of the scholarship the remuneration will increase to $1,570 and in the third and subsequent years of the scholarship the remuneration will increase to $1,820 per annum.

-To apply for a Scholarship, please download the relevant forms.
-For further information, please telephone the Admissions Office at (+613) 9342 1602..
+To apply for a Scholarship, please download the relevant forms below.
+For further information, please telephone the Admissions Office at (+613) 9342 1602.